PatrickYLi/patrickyli.github.io/work/patmo/lecture-04.md

       Use the paper example to teach the search workflow: identify emitted species, source type, units, region, period, convert the reported flux to molecules cm<sup>-2</sup> s<sup>-1</sup>, and then convert it to molecules cm<sup>-3</sup> s<sup>-1</sup>
       using the thickness of the model layer receiving the emission.
+      Do not reinterpret the resulting <code>C5H8</code> source term as an <code>O3</code> source term unless a separate ozone-production yield is explicitly defined for a larger chemical mechanism.
     </p>
   </div>
 </section>